Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 If you’re already an Uber driver, you can opt into eats deliveries in the “Work Hub” of the Uber Driver app.

-In the Uber Driver app: Tap Menu > Account > Work Hub, then select “deliver food with Uber Eats.
+In the Uber Driver app: Tap Menu > Account > Work Hub, and select “deliver food with Uber Eats.
 From there, tap “Turn on deliveries.”

 How to turn on Uber Eats delivery requests in the app

-Tap on the icon with two lines to bring up your Driving Preferences.
-Then tap on deliveries to enable or disable the option and tap Save.
+To turn delivery requests on or off: On the bottom of the home screen, tap on the icon with two lines to bring up your Driving Preferences.
+Then tap on Deliveries to enable or disable the option and tap Save.

-You will get rideshare and delivery requests if you enable both at the same time.
+You will get ride and delivery requests if you enable both at the same time.

 How Uber Eats drivers can switch to rideshare

-If you began as an Uber Eats driver and want to give rides for Uber’s ridesharing services, you have to contact Uber.
-Then, ask to have rideshare added to your driver profile.
+If you began as an Uber Eats driver and want to give rides for Uber’s ridesharing services, you have to contact Uber and ask to add rideshare to your driver profile.

 How much do Uber Eats drivers make?

-According to the top data sources, Uber Eats drivers can expect to make around $15–$20 per hour before factoring in vehicle expenses.
+According to the top employment data sources online, Uber Eats drivers can expect to make around $15–$20 per hour.

-Uber delivery pay may be lower than Uber pay for rideshare drivers, which is closer to $15–$25 per hour after accounting for expenses.
+Pay for Uber Eats deliveries is generally lower than the pay for Uber rideshare drivers, which is closer to $15–$25 per hour after accounting for expenses.

-How Uber Eats drivers get paid: Earnings calculation for each delivery
+How Uber Eats delivery drivers get paid: Earnings calculation for each delivery

 The payout for each delivery is based on this equation: Base fare + trip supplement + promotions + tips.

-Uber does not share exactly how they calculate base fare, but the upfront information will typically give you enough information to let you know if the order is worth your time.
+Uber does not share how they calculate base fare, but the upfront information will typically give you enough information to tell you if the order is worth your time.

 - Base fare: Pay for pickup, drop-off, time, and distance